 Compressed files can be imported and exported more quickly and they take up less space.
 For example, you can expect your compressed .gz file to take up some 5-10% of the space of a similar XML or CSV.
 That means you can save both bandwidth and time simply by using compressed files.
 Of course, once compressed, the file is no longer human-readable and will need to be uncompressed before it can be edited.
 However, this is not a big blocker and is generally easy to do successfully.

 Now that you understand the differences in file types, it should be much more clear why your team chose to use one or another.
-Plus, for teams who are managing and distributing product data (for example, preparing and sending it to Facebook or Amazon), it should be much less confusing when you see a channel accepts this file format but not thatone.
+Plus, for teams who are managing and distributing product data (for example, preparing and sending it to Google, Facebook or Amazon), it should be much less confusing when you see a channel accepts this file format but not thatone.
 If you want to continue this introduction to product feed aggregation and distribution, we have a great beginner article over here.

 Productsup has you covered